 According to the inaugural ECA Corruption Survey of business executives, in-house legal counsel, and other professionals operating in the Europe-Caucasus-Asia (ECA) region, 71 percent of respondents said that their country’s anti-corruption laws are ineffective and 62 percent said corruption is a significant obstacle to doing business.… Continue Reading

 Since Belarus’s independence from the Soviet Union in 1991, it has maintained strong economic and cultural ties with Russia and has been dependent on Russia’s economic support.

-Because of frequent negative press coverage of Belarus, I always try to highlight positive developments with respect to my homeland.… Continue Reading
+Because of frequent negative press coverage of Belarus, I always try to highlight positive developments with respect to my homeland.
+That’s a tendency that I typically share with the Belarusian government.… Continue Reading

 I’ve read the back-and-forth posts on the FCPA Blog about Colombia with great interest.
 In addition to teaching me something new, the discussion inspired me to promote another country that rarely makes it to the top of the foreign direct investment list — Belarus.… Continue Reading